 - A love for the culture and way of life

 Residency by investment opens up doors through which individuals can enjoy increased global mobility throughout the world.

-Permanent residency is a visa status that allows the bearer to legally reside in the host country without being a citizen.
-As a permanent resident, you have the liberty to live, work, attend school and access health care in the host country.
+Residency is a visa status that allows the bearer to legally reside in the host country without being a citizen.
+As a resident, you have the liberty to live, work, attend school, and access health care in the host country.

 Live in a safer place

 People who live in countries where there is war or any form of social unrest can ensure that they are safe through a residency-by-investment scheme in a safer, more stable part of the world.
 Not only will this ensure their safety, but it would also open them up to a world of new opportunities perhaps not previously presented to them.